- Must visit

 Discover the best of Marseille — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Marseille trip today.

-Major museum of European and Mediterranean civilizations at the waterfront, known for its striking modern architecture and strong temporary exhibitions.
+Major museum of European and Mediterranean civilizations at the waterfront, known for its striking architecture and broad cultural exhibitions.

-Art museum in a restored harbor building, focusing on Provence landscapes and regional artists with excellent sea views.
+Art museum in a restored port health station, showing Provence-themed painting, photography, and design with fine sea views.

 Moderate for France.
-Budget eats are manageable, but hotels and waterfront dining cost more in peak season.
+Casual food is reasonable, but hotels in peak season and waterfront dining cost more.

 Service is usually included.
-Rounding up or leaving 5-10% for good service is appreciated, not required.
-Small change for cafés and taxis is common.
+Rounding up or leaving 5-10% for good restaurant service is appreciated, not required.
+Round up for taxis; small tips are optional in cafés.

 Official public transport app

-Marseille Saint-Charles -> Vieux-Port, Marseille
+Marseille Saint-Charles, Marseille -> Vieux-Port, Marseille

 Find answers to the most common questions about traveling from Split to Marseille by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Marseille, this guide helps you travel smarter and with confidence.